Thursday, July 21, 2016

 Selling "Pahadi Imli" near Kutchery.

-Tamarind from mountain
+Tamarind from the mountain

-So as a whole the life around "Kutchery" is very interesting and a good time-pass for people without work who also become buyers in this process and give "Roji-roti" (Employment) to these interesting sellers.
-But this interesting world is not without danger because "Pickpockets" and "Thugs" also roam there and it is better to be careful when in such places.
+So, as a whole, the life around "Kutchery" is very interesting and a good time-pass for people without work who also become buyers in this process and give "Roji-roti" (Employment) to these interesting sellers.
+But this interesting world is not without danger because "Pickpockets" and "Thugs" also roam there, and it is better to be careful when in such places.

 ===<<<O>>>===